 Last night I made the pumpkin scones.

 The recipe uses the same basic proportions as the cookbook’s other scone recipes but with the addition of pumpkin.
 Like another recipe from the book which called for fruit, the dough was pretty sticky and seemed much softer than the dough described in the book.
 That is, stiff enough to cut with cutters.
 I’m wondering if Alice’s bakers use a little more flour by weight per cup.
 For instance, they may use 5 oz while I use 4.5 oz weight.
 Or maybe it’s something else.
 Either way, the scones still tasted like Alice’s despite the soft, dropped dough.
 The rich butter flavor comes from the glaze on top and the punch of holiday flavor comes from 1/4 cup EACH ground cinnamon and ground ginger.
-I’d like to meet whoever was daring enough to add that much ground spices to scone batter.
-What a great idea.
+Feel free to reduce it if you feel it’s overkill, but I have made the recipe with the full amount.

 Since there are only 3 of us here, I made a half batch and frozen them in a large freezer bag.
 I tried a couple of different methods of re-heating, but the best was just to let them thaw naturally and and then use the defrost setting of the microwave to complete the thaw and warm them a little.
 Heating them up in the oven is another option, but the glaze melts into the scone.
 If you don’t want to make the scones from start to finish early in the morning, you can make the scones, freeze them, thaw them, re-heat them and make the glaze fresh or your could probably freeze the dough (I’ve done it with a lot of scone doughs), let it thaw for a few minutes and bake the scones fresh.